ros2-gbp/rmw_connextdds-release/README.md

 ### RMW_CONNEXT_LEGACY_RMW_COMPATIBILITY_MODE

-ROS 2 applications using `rmw_connextdds` will not be able to interoperate with applications using the previous RMW implementation for RTI Connext DDS, `rmw_connext_cpp`, unless variable `RMW_CONNEXT_LEGACY_RMW_COMPATIBILITY_MODE` is used to enable a "compatibility" mode with these older implementation.
+ROS2 applications using `rmw_connextdds` will not be able to interoperate with applications using the previous RMW implementation for RTI Connext DDS, `rmw_connext_cpp`, unless variable `RMW_CONNEXT_LEGACY_RMW_COMPATIBILITY_MODE` is used to enable a "compatibility" mode with these older implementation.

-In particular, when this mode is enabled, `rmw_connextdds` will revert to adding a suffix (`_`) to the end of the names of the attributes of the ROS 2 data types propagated via DDS discovery.
+In particular, when this mode is enabled, `rmw_connextdds` will revert to adding a suffix (`_`) to the end of the names of the attributes of the ROS2 data types propagated via DDS discovery.

 ### RMW_CONNEXT_PARTICIPANT_QOS_OVERRIDE_POLICY